-Born in Cornwall in 1977, Hannah grew up in a creative environment and painted from a very young age.
-She moved to London at 18 to study art at university where she studied a mixture of skills; painting, life drawing, ceramics, and print, geared towards commissions for contemporary spaces.
+Born in Cornwall in 1977, Hannah Ludnow grew up in a creative environment and practice painting from a very young age.
+She moved to London at the age of 18 to train in art at university where she studied a mixture of disciplines including painting, life drawing, ceramics and printmaking among others.

-Her work is rarely an actual place, instead she hopes to build an atmosphere in a painting which draws you in and allows you to imagine yourself there, stood on a cliff, a beach or behind the dunes, exposed to the elements and the unpredictability of nature.
-Her paintings are more about the light and the feelings a place can evoke in the viewer, the emotions that a memory of a place and time can stir within.
-A memory of thoughts and feelings within a landscape, often a special and private moment, where the vastness and beauty of the landscape around you brings a sense of perspective, clarity and calm .
+Her work is rarely an actual place, instead, she hopes to build an atmospheric and abstract landscape that invites the viewer to be drawn in and feel exposed to the elements and the unpredictability of nature.
+Her paintings are about the light, the mood and the feelings a place can evoke in the viewer, the emotions that a memory of a place and time can stir within.
+A memory within a landscape, often a special and private moment, where the vastness and beauty of the surroundings can bring a sense of perspective, clarity and peacefulness.